 Create your First Impression by Design

-- Write out and learn your script prior to filming.
-You want to have your brain fully focused on your performance – i.e. on the delivery of your message, not trying to remember what to say next (which can make you look unsure of yourself and ‘zoned-out’ on-screen).
+- Rehearse your script prior to filming – avoid going in cold.
+You want to have your brain fully focused on your performance – i.e. on the delivery of your message, not trying to remember what to say next (which can make you look unsure of yourself and ‘zoned-out’ on-screen)

 - If you are thinking of using an Autocue – I don’t recommend it unless you are highly proficient with it i.e.

-- and can relax your eye contact with the lens while reading and don’t display these common on-camera eye contact pitfalls
+- You can relax your eye contact with the lens while reading and don’t display these common on-camera eye contact pitfalls